AaronStGermain/portfolio/README.md

 #### About Me Features:

-- A components without state that displays information regarding myself and useful tidbits about the portfolio
+- A component without state that displays information regarding myself and useful tidbits about the portfolio

 #### Reddit Browser Features: